-- (i) (a) In respect of the Company's Property, Plant and Equipment and Intangible Assets: - (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment, Capital work-in-progress and relevant details of right-of-use asset. - (B) The Company does not hold intangible assets reporting under clause (i)(a)(B) of the Order is not applicable. - (b) The fixed assets were physically verified during the year by the Management in accordance with a regular programme of verification which, in our opinion, provides for physical verification of all the fixed assets at reasonable intervals.
-According to the information and explanation given to us, no material discrepancies were noticed on such verification. - (c) The Company does not have any immovable properties other than properties where the Company is the lessee, and the lease agreements are duly executed in favour of the lessee and hence reporting under clause (i)(c) of the Order is not applicable. - (d) The Company has not revalued any of its property, plant and equipment (including Right of Use assets) during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The Company does not have any inventory and hence reporting under clause (ii)(a) of the Order is not applicable. - (b) The Company has not been sanctioned any working capital facility from banks or financial institutions at any point of time of the year and hence reporting under clause (ii)(b) of the Order is not applicable. - (iii) The Company has made investments in, granted loans, secured or unsecured, to companies, Limited Liability Partnership or any other parties during the year, in respect of which: - (a) The Company has provided loans during the year and details of which are given below:
+- (i) (a) In respect of the Company's Property, Plant and Equipment, right-of-use assets and Intangible Assets: - (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment, Capital work-in-progress, and relevant details of right-of-use asset. - (B) As the Company does not hold intangible assets reporting under clause (i)(a)(B) of the Order is not applicable. - b) The property, plant and equipment were physically verified during the year by the Management in accordance with a regular programme of verification which, in our opinion, provides for physical verification at reasonable intervals.
+According to the information and explanation given to us, no material discrepancies were noticed on such verification. - c) The Company does not have any immovable properties other than properties where the Company is the lessee, and the lease agreements are duly executed in favour of the lessee and hence reporting under clause (i)(c) of the Order is not applicable. - d) The Company has not revalued any of its property, plant and equipment (including Right of Use assets) and intangible assets during the year. - e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) a) The Company does not have any inventory and hence reporting under clause (ii)(a) of the Order is not applicable. - b) The Company has not been sanctioned any working capital facility from banks or financial institutions at any point of time of the year and hence reporting under clause (ii)(b) of the Order is not applicable. - (iii) The Company has made investments in, granted loans, secured or unsecured to companies, Limited Liability Partnership or any other parties during the year, in respect of which: - a) The Company has provided loans during the year and the details of which are given below:

-Loans (Amt in ₹)

-A. Aggregate amount granted /provided during the year:

-- Subsidiary 10,00,000

-B. Balance outstanding as at balance sheet date in respect of above cases:
+Particulars Loans (₹ in lakhs) A. Aggregate amount granted /provided during the year: Subsidiary of Holding Company 400.00 B. Balance outstanding as at balance sheet date in respect of above cases: - Subsidiary of Holding Company 400.00

-- Subsidiary 10,00,000